Mitskavich, Whipple Homer for DuBois Central Catholic in Softball Win; Punxsutawney Baseball Team Keeps Rolling

 Whipple has hit three of the team’s seven home runs.
 Mitskavich hit her first of the season.

 Equally impressive has been the Cardinals’ pitching.
-Mitskavich, Morgan, Kulbatsky and now Zatsick have combined for a 1.32 ERA.
+Mitskavich, Morgan and Kulbatsky have combined for a 1.32 ERA.

 BASEBALL